MatteoGuadrini/nosqlapi/docs/source/build.rst

 *************

 Ok, now build the ``Session`` class.
 This class used for CRUD operation on the specific database.
+The ``acl`` property is used to retrieve the Access Control lists of the current database and therefore the read/write permissions of the current session.
+The property ``indexes`` is used to retrieve all the indexes created for the current database.

 .. code-block:: python